mautic/mautic-drupal/README.md

 ### Mautic Tracking Image

-Module will insert 1 px gif image loaded from your Mautic instance.
-You can check HTML source code (CTRL + U) of your Joomla website to make sure the plugin works.
+The module will insert a 1 px gif image loaded from your Mautic instance.
+You can check the HTML source code (CTRL + U) of your Drupal website to make sure the plugin works.
 You should be able to find something like this:

 `<img src="http://yourmautic.com/mtracking.gif" />`

-There will be probably longer URL query string at the end of the tracking image URL.
+There will probably be a longer URL query string at the end of the tracking image URL.
 It is encoded additional data about the page (title, url, referrer, language).

 ### Form embed